The average salary for a Police Officer in South Africa is R182,521.

 - Respond to incidents and complaints, document interactions, and collect evidence.

 Popular Employer Salaries for Police Officer

 Explore the most common career paths for Police Officer.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Police Officer Job Listings

-Pay by Experience Level for Police Officer
+What is the Pay by Experience Level for Police Officers?

 An early career Police Officer with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of R142,319 based on 73 salaries.
 A mid-career Police Officer with 5-9 years of experience earns an average total compensation of R164,228 based on 64 salaries.
 An experienced Police Officer with 10-19 years of experience earns an average total compensation of R188,835 based on 70 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of R271,101.